Elinor Florence, Author

 KEEP IT ORGANIZED.
 To track everyone’s applications, cheques, photographs, and other information, Sandi and I shared a google document which could be accessed from either of our computers.
 We proofread everything at least ten times before it went to the printer.
 We also emailed, texted, and called each other several hundred times during the process!

 MAKE IT MANDATORY THAT THE FAMILY PROVIDES A DECENT PHOTO.
 This was by far the most difficult part of the process.
 Some families spent weeks searching for photos; others produced only blurry snapshots.
 Volunteer graphic designer Jerry McLeod spent many hours trying to render them usable.
 In several cases, we were forced to go with a generic image.
-If we were to do it again, we wouldn’t accept an application without a high-resolution photograph – it was just too much work.
+If we were to do it again, we wouldn’t accept an application without a high-resolution photograph.

-If you have further questions, contact me through my Contacts page.
+If you have questions, please contact me here: Contact Elinor.